Trinity Photography Group

 Colour Profile: check that your image has the best colour profile for projection by going to the menu item:

-IMAGE, then CONVERT TO PROFILE and select
+IMAGE, then CONVERT TO PROFILE and select sRGB in the dialog box.

 Your image should then be saved as JPEG Geoff Mason, Jan 2016